RHemesh/basic_programs/Strings/Readme.md

+Points to Remember:

-%[^\n] -->It represents take string including spaces till you get newline character
+%[^\n] represents take string including spaces till you get newline character

-%s ->It takes the string till the space character
+%s takes the string till the space character

+strcmp() will return 0 if both the strings are equal